-If Then The driver's safety belt is not The safety belt warning light buckled before the ignition switch illuminates1-2 minutes and the is turned to the ON position warning chime sounds 4-8 seconds.
-The driver's safety belt is buckled The safety belt warning light and while the indicator light is warning chime turn off. illuminated and the warning chime is sounding The driver's safety belt is buckled The safety belt warning light and before the ignition switch is turned indicator chime remain off. to the ON position
+If Then The driver's safety belt is not The safety belt warning light buckled before the ignition illuminates 1-2 minutes and the switch is turned to the ON warning chime sounds 4-8 seconds. position The driver's safety belt is The safety belt warning light and buckled while the indicator warning chime turn off. light is illuminated and the warning chime is sounding The driver's safety belt is The safety belt warning light and buckled before the ignition indicator chime remain off. switch is turned to the ON position